Computer Usage Policy

 2. You are prohibited from disclosing your password for any and all systems.
 You must safeguard your accounts and all content and you will be responsible for any misuse.
 You may not search for, access, copy, or use passwords belonging to other people.
 Accessing or assisting others to access another person’s account, or allowing others to use your account to access, download, view, modify or manipulate data, files, network, and information is prohibited.
 Accounts cannot be transferred to or used by other individuals other than the account owner.
 Sharing accounts is absolutely not permitted.
 You may not use Resources to misrepresent yourself as another individual ("spoofing").
 If you are a victim of such misrepresentation, you must immediately upon discovery of the incident report the incident to Institutional Technology Services at extension 444.

-4. Using the Network in "for-profit" activities, unless such activities are directly related to Gwynedd-Mercy College employment or College course work is prohibited.
+4. Using the Network in "for-profit" activities, unless such activities are directly related to Gwynedd Mercy University employment or University course work is prohibited.
 Exceptions to this policy may be granted by either the President, Director of Institutional Technology Services, Vice President for Finance and Administration or the Vice President for Academic Affairs, upon written request.
 Portions of the Internet (such as the NSFNet backbone) define "acceptable uses" to specifically prohibit advertising and "for-profit" activities.
 These prohibitions will apply to "broadcast" communications (such as E-Mail responses to List-Servers, Newsgroups, etc.).

 5. Involvement in violation of or conviction of violation of federal, state, or local regulations having to do with computers, communication, interstate commerce, and/or security regulations is prohibited.
 This also applies to violation of federal copyright, trade secret, and related laws.